SilicoSciences/seminar-bioinformatics-rna-seq/rna-seq_galaxy.md

 0. Use `Cuffnorm` to create normalized expression values.

-0. Use `Cuffdiff` to find significant changes in expression level
+0. Use `Cuffdiff` to find significant changes in expression level.

-    0. Generate SQLite
+    0. Generate SQLite.
-    0. Do *not* omit Tabular Datasets
+    0. Do *not* omit Tabular Datasets.

+0. Use `cummeRbund` to visualize data.

 ## References